OvercastNetwork/OCN/README.md

 Setup a [SportBukkit](https://github.com/OvercastNetwork/SportBukkit) instance with the appropriate [plugins](https://github.com/OvercastNetwork/ProjectAres) for a lobby.
 In the `config.yml` for the API plugin, enter the details from the lobby server record.
-You will also have to enter the server ID in the ProjectAres `config.yml` file, along with connection details for MongoDB.

 Start the server with a shell command similar to this: